IntersectMBO/cardano-node/doc/stake-pool-operations/simple_transaction.md

 #### Determine the TTL (time to Live) for the transaction

 To build the transaction we need to specify the **TTL (Time to live)**, this is the slot height limit for our transaction to be included in a block, if it is not in a block by that slot the transaction will be cancelled.
-So TTL = slotNo + N slots.
+So TTL = slot + N slots.
 Where N is the amount of slots you want to add to give the transaction a window to be included in a block.

 Query the tip of the blockchain:

     cardano-cli query tip --mainnet

-Look for the value of `unSlotNo`
+Look for the value of `slotNo`

     {
         "blockNo": 16829,